 Unlike line editing, the copyedit focuses on correcting errors in spelling, punctuation, grammar, syntax, and usage.
 A copyeditor usually has less leeway than a line editor when it comes to rewriting awkward sentences that are grammatically correct.
 Copyediting includes what we call mechanical matters: formatting, style of footnote and bibliography citations, and other conventions.
 It can also include fact checking.

 Many people use the word proofreading to describe what we in the business call copyediting.
 In fact, true proofreading is done after pages are typeset, before printing or e-book distribution.
 It involves checking the page proofs for problems introduced during typesetting, such as bad hyphenation breaks and misaligned margins, along with spelling and punctuation errors.
 Proofreaders do not normally fix grammatical or factual errors unless they are really egregious.

 There is some overlap among line editing, copyediting, and proofreading.
 For example, all include taking care of pesky details like ensuring plural possessives of surnames ending in s are formed correctly.

 If you’re self-publishing, ideally you will put your manuscript through most of the levels of editing.
 If you need to contain costs, we can combine line editing with either a substantive edit or a copyedit.

 Under no circumstances skip proofreading.
 And don’t try to do it yourself.
 No one can proofread their own work.
 Not even those of us who edit for a living.
 I recommend having your book proofread by at least one person who has not seen the manuscript before.
 Three is better.
 Eight is not too many.

-I’m happy to provide a sample edit of up to 1,000 words so you can determine whether my editing style suits you.
 E-mail me to get a quote on your editing or writing project.
 My rates are in line with those of other freelance editors, which you can see in this chart by the Editorial Freelancers Association.